 Hall of Fame coach Vince Lombardi was head coach in Washington for one season in 1969.
 He led the team to its first winning season in 14 years.

-When new coach George Allen Jr. came over from the Los Angeles Rams in 1971, he looked to make a change.
+When coach George Allen Jr. came over from the Rams in 1971, he looked to make a change.
 The team consulted with Native Americans to develop an updated profile logo that players wore on their helmets for the first time.

-Washington won its first Super Bowl in 1982 behind the arm of Joe Theismann and the mind of Hall of Fame coach Joe Gibbs.
+Washington won its first Super Bowl in 1982 behind quarterback Joe Theismann and Hall of Fame coach Joe Gibbs.
 The logo used on the Super Bowl helmets, featuring C-patterned double feathers, was modified for 1983.
-The team again made the Super Bowl in '83 but lost to the Los Angeles Raiders.
+The team again made the Super Bowl in '83 but lost to the Raiders.

-Washington won two more Super Bowls under the Redskins name in '87 and '91, but hasn't won a conference championship since.
-The team hasn't made the postseason since 2015.
+Washington won two more Super Bowls in 1987 and '91, but hasn't won a conference championship since.